HarrisKirk/broad-dsp-mbta/README.md

 # Broad Institute DSP Software Engineering MBTA query tool
 ## Requirements
 A java 8 jdk must be installed.
+## Overall Comments
+A git tag "QUESTION_x" was applied when each question was finished

 ## Question 1
 ### Running
 ```